LucLor06/hyperscript-dump/README.md

 ### `preserve`
 *Type*: `bool` | *Default*: `False`

-Keeps the element the Hyperscript is on in the DOM after initializing if `True`.
+Keeps the element the hyperscript is on in the DOM after initializing if `True`.

 ### `camelize`
 *Type*: `bool` | *Default*: `True`